synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 After you make your changes and before committing, make sure to
 * run `gulp jshint` to lint the code and solve any issues presented
+* run `gulp jscs` to check the code style and solve any issues presented
 * change `package.json` and `bower.json` if a new module was installed using the `--save` command line switch, i.e. `[npm|bower] install --save <module_name>`
 * add `package.json` or `bower.json` to a separate commit with a reason to pull that module into the build
 * update the unit tests in the corresponding `.spec.js` file in the same folder.
 If one doesn't exist, create a file with the same name as the folder followed by ".spec.js".
 This marks the file as a unit test file.